 Content creation is an essential part of any business’s digital marketing strategy.
-Developing an effective strategy for content creation is not only good for business, but it can also lead to less stress throughout the year as you regularly release content.
+Developing an effective strategy for content creation is not only good for business, in addition, it can also lead to less stress throughout the year as you regularly release content.

-My first tip for productive content planning is to complete your content creation in batches.
-After you have created a full year plan, focus on the first 12-weeks only to create content.
-You might want to update your yearly plan later and you don’t want to do unnecessary work.
+My first tip for productive content planning is to complete content in batches.
+After you have created a full-year plan, focus on the first 12-week plan only to create content.
+Secondly, you might want to update your yearly plan and, you don’t want to do unnecessary work.

-With the help of this short tutorial, you will be able to systematise your content creation from planning and keyword research to repurposing content.
+With the help of this short tutorial, you will be able to systematise everything from planning and keyword research to repurposing content.